Skip to content

 Dask cluster architecture

-After you start a PBS job, you should therefore first start the server and the workers on the available computing nodes and then run your Python program that uses Dask.
+After you start a job, you should therefore first start the server and the workers on the available computing nodes and then run your Python program that uses Dask.
 There are multiple ways of deploying the cluster.
 A common scenario is to run a Dask server on a single computing node, run a single worker per node on all remaining computing nodes and then run your program on the node with the server.

 There are some performance considerations to be taken into account regarding Dask cluster deployment, see below for more information.